Family Violence Multi-Agency Risk Assessment and Management Framework (MARAM)

 A video introducing family violence risk assessment.
 (1800RESPECT)

 The first e-learning module on Family Violence Risk Assessment and Risk Management Framework, or the CRAF, is now online.

-A quick-glance resource, which has been produced by DVRCV for professionals who are working with victim survivors.
+A quick-glance resource for professionals who are working with victim survivors.
+(DVRCV)

 Introduction to Safety Planning Video

-A 1800RESPECT video, introducing family violence safety planning.
+A video introducing family violence safety planning.
+(1800RESPECT)

 Safety Planning Check List